 Khorchak Monastery is located in Khorchak Village, Burang County.
 In fact, the village is named after the temple.
 Due to the influence of Monastery and its eminent monks, residents gradually gathered around the temple, and Khorchak Village was gradually formed.

-The architectural style of Khorchak Temple and the murals in the temple have a certain historical, artistic and scientific value.
+The architectural style of Khorzhak Temple and the murals in the temple have a certain historical, artistic and scientific value.

 The Khorchak Monastery is recorded in the history of India, which makes it very famous in India.
 Therefore, all Indian pilgrims who visit the sacred mountain and holy lake must come to the Khorchak Temple for incense to be considered complete pilgrim.